Fantastic bushwalks in NSW

 One of our first camping trips after arriving in Australia was in the Warrumbungle National Park near Coonabarabran in NSW.
 We stayed in a remote area halfway up the mountains.

-One of our first camping trips after arriving in Australia was to Warrumbungle National Park near Coonabarabran, NSW.
-We stayed in a remote spot halfway up the mountains, where it was incredibly peaceful—just one other camper was there.
-The site had basic facilities, including a wood fire pit and toilets, but no showers.
-For that, we had to hike 45 minutes down to another campsite.
+The first camping trip we did after arriving in Australia was in Warrumbungle National Park, which is near the town of Coonabarabran in NSW.
+We stayed in a remote spot halfway up the mountains.
+It was incredibly peaceful, just one other camper was there.
+The site had basic facilities, including a wood fire pit and toilets.
+For having a showers. we had to hike 45 minutes down to another campsite.

 We enjoyed beautiful walks and scenery but didn't have a digital camera.
 So we don't have as many photos as today.

-The walks and scenery were stunning, but lacking a digital camera, we have far fewer photos from that trip than we would today.
+The bushwalks and scenery were truly stunning.
+But since we didn’t yet have a digital camera, we took far fewer photos than we would nowadays

 We did a couple of hikes there, the Breadknife and Grand High Tops Walk, but was challenging—about 5 hours for the 13 km.
 Beautiful panorama, and we were lucky to spot two Koalas